-Graphiti MCP Server is a framework for building and querying temporally-aware knowledge graphs tailored for AI agents in dynamic environments.
-It continuously integrates user interactions, structured and unstructured data, and external information into a coherent graph, supporting incremental updates and precise historical queries without requiring complete graph recomputation.
+Graphiti MCP Server is a framework for building and querying temporally-aware knowledge graphs for AI agents.
+It continuously integrates user interactions, structured and unstructured data into a coherent, queryable graph that supports historical queries without requiring complete graph recomputation.
+This MCP server implementation exposes Graphiti's functionality through the Model Context Protocol.

 git clone https://github.com/getzep/graphiti.git